IndustryEssentials/label-free/README.en.md

   <h3 align="center">Welcome to LabelFree👋👋👋</h3>

   <p align="center">
-    LabelFree is an open, privately-deployable annotation system.
+    LabelFree is an open, private deployment annotation system.
 It aims to provide an easy-to-use, reliable, and high-performance data annotation system to provide reliable underlying data support for algorithm services.<br /><br />
     LabelFree supports <b>Segment Anything</b> model for segmentation-assisted annotation 🚀🚀🚀
     <br />
     <a href="https://labelfree.gitee.io/label-free/"><strong>Explore the docs »</strong></a>